How Many kWh to Charge a Tesla?

 Tesla Charging Tips for Energy Savings

-Charging efficiently not only saves money but also helps your Tesla battery last longer.
-With a few simple changes, you can reduce your overall energy use and make the most of every charge.
+Charging efficiently saves money and helps your Tesla battery last longer.
+With a few simple adjustments, you can reduce your overall energy use and get the most out of every charge.

 1. Charge During Off-Peak Hours

 Electricity prices usually drop at night when fewer people are using power.
-Charging your Tesla during these off-peak hours, typically between midnight and early morning, can save you a good amount over time.
+Charging your Tesla during these off-peak hours, typically between midnight and early morning, can add up to real savings over time.

 Most home chargers and Tesla’s own system let you schedule charging automatically, so your car charges when rates are lowest without you having to think about it.